Great Pilgrimage: March

 The march was organised in great detail.
 Advance information provided to marchers included a "village-by-village itinerary" with details about accommodation and facilities.
 A single piece of luggage per person would be transported, there were daily roll calls, and marchers were asked to wear rosettes in green, white and red - not the purple of the suffragettes.
 Some marchers brought horse-drawn caravans to accommodate themselves en route, while others stayed with local supporters or were found other accommodation.
 Marchers were welcome to join the pilgrimage for as long as they could: while some women marched for six weeks others could only spare a shorter time.

 Public meetings were organised along the routes of the march, and in some cases the women were met with violence from hostile locals, as at Ripon where they were attacked by drunks celebrating the local agricultural show, and at Thame where an attempt was made to burn one of the marchers' caravans while they slept in it.

 Rally

 On Saturday, 26 July, the marchers and others converged on Hyde Park for their rally.
 They assembled at pre-arranged points to march to the park, where 78 speakers addressed the crowd from 19 platforms, one for each federation within the NUWSS.
 At 6pm a vote was taken at each platform, and those present unanimously passed the motion "That this meeting demands a Government measure for the enfranchisement of women".

+Impact

+A 2025 study found that "proximity to the Pilgrimage increased women’s registration in local elections."